Is it heartburn or GERD?

 If you’ve never had heartburn, you’re one of the lucky few.
 In fact, the American College of Gastroenterology estimates that nearly 60 million Americans experience heartburn each month.
 But how can you know the difference between eating a meal that was a little too spicy and having a chronic condition like gastroesophageal reflux disease, or GERD?

-“Many patients think of heartburn, acid reflux and GERD as all the same thing, but that isn’t the case,” explains William Hackworth, M.D., a gastroenterologist with Riverside Health System.
+“Many patients think of heartburn, acid reflux and GERD as all the same thing, but that isn’t the case,” explains William Hackworth, M.D., a gastroenterologist with Riverside Health.
 “Understanding and tracking your symptoms – for example, if a certain food triggers heartburn – is a great first step.
 These details will guide your conversation and help your doctor better treat your condition.”

 The difference between heartburn and GERD